 There are three kinds of need-based aid:

 Grants are gifts that do not have to be paid back.
 Federal programs include the Federal Pell Grant and Federal Supplemental Educational Opportunity Grant (FESEOG).
 The Pell grant annual awards will range from $300 to $2775 (subject to change year to year), and is prorated according to enrollment status.
 Less than half time students may be eligible for the Pell Grant.
 The FSEOG program is designed to help student with exceptional financial need.
-Exceptional need is determined by estimated family contribution found on the Student Aid Report (EFC=0).
+Exceptional need is determined by expected family contribution found on the Student Aid Report (EFC=0).
 The Financial Aid Office determines the amount of the grant.

 Loans are borrowed money that have to be paid back over a period of time, usually after the student leaves school.
 Federal loan programs include the Federal Perkins Loan and the Federal Direct Loan.
 Direct loans are funded directly from the Department of Education which include the subsidized, unsubsidized and the Parent Plus loan.